 In the Configuration menu, under the General settings submenu, you will find a submenu called “Power off options”, containing a toggle between “Power off” and “Suspend”.
 By default, the option “Power off” is selected, and your device is powering off when pressing and holding the Power button, as described in the subsection above.
 If you toggle this option to “Suspend”, when you will press and hold the Power button, it will put the device in Suspend mode, that is working the same way as a Sleep mode.
 To toggle between the two options, use the pound key.
 The Suspend mode can be useful if you want to save time when using regularly your device throughout the day.
 To put your device in Suspend, press and hold the Power button.
 The two beeps sound will be emitted.
 To awake your device, press and hold again the Power button, the device will emit a beep sound and the device will return to the last position you were before putting the device in Suspend.
 To shutdown completely the device when in Suspend mode, go to the Configuration menu, then select the option “Shutdown now?”.
 Press on the Pound key on this option, then press again on the Pound key on the confirmation prompt to shutdown your device.

 Note: when in Suspend mode, you should shutdown your device when you know that you will not use the device for a long period of time, as the Suspend mode will consume more energy than if the device had been powered off.
 If your device is in Suspend, the device will shutdown when the battery will be too low.
+Finally, please note that in suspend mode, when using one of the sleep time configurations, the device will be put in suspend when the sleep timer attains 0.

 Player Reset Using Power Button